andrewlistopadov/angular-forms/README.md

 ## Deployment on github pages

 ### Pre-condition
+1. Run `npm i -g angular-cli-ghpages`
-1. Create the github token.
+2. Create the github token.
 See https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/
-2. For convenience use GH_TOKEN environment variable for storing the token value.
+3. For convenience use GH_TOKEN environment variable for storing the token value.

 Run `npm run deploy`.

 You can check if it works on https://andrewlistopadov.github.io/angular-forms/

+For more information see https://github.com/angular-schule/angular-cli-ghpages

 ## Code scaffolding